progval/Limnoria/docs/PLUGIN_TUTORIAL.rst

 Conclusion
 ==========
-  Now you're ready to write Supybot plugins!

 You are now very well-prepared to write Supybot plugins.
 Now for a few words of wisdom with regards to Supybot plugin-writing.

 * Read other people's plugins, especially the included plugins and ones by the core developers.
 We (the Supybot dev team) can't possibly document all the awesome things that Supybot plugins can do, but we try.
   Nevertheless there are some really cool things that can be done that aren't very well-documented.

 * Hack new functionality into existing plugins first if writing a new plugin is too daunting.

 * Come ask us questions in #supybot on Freenode or OFTC.
 Going back to the first point above, the developers themselves can help you even more than the docs can (though we prefer you read the docs first).

 * Share your plugins with the world and make Supybot all that more attractive for other users so they will want to write their plugins for Supybot as well.

 * Read, read, read all the documentation.

 * And of course, have fun writing your plugins.